Pure-D/code-d/res/walkthroughs/installCompiler.md

 ## GDC

-GDC is an GCC-based D compiler.
-Other than the other compilers it comes built-in into GCC and does not require a separate installation.
+GDC is a GCC-based D compiler.
+Other than the other compilers, it comes built-in with GCC and does not require a separate installation.
 It supports a variety of operating systems and target architectures.
-Being tied to GCC's release schedule it is often behind in new features but receives bug fix backports from later versions in minor updates.
+Being tied to GCC's release schedule it may be behind in new D features.
+However GDC backports D bug fixes from later versions in minor updates.
 GDC could be called the most stable compiler as it is tied to specific D frontend versions for a while, only fixing issues without big changes.
 GDC is a good compiler to be using in production to create executables.